 Check the screen and see if there are any stubborn problem areas.
 These might be sticky fingerprints or accumulations of dust that have stuck together.

-Get another clean, dry microfiber cloth and spray the liquid as a fine mist onto the fabric.
+Get another dry microfiber cloth (make sure it’s clean) and spray the liquid as a fine mist onto the fabric.
 Whatever you do, don’t be tempted to spray any liquid directly on the screen.

 Gently rub the dirty area using a circular motion, which can be quicker as it cleans from multiple angles in one go.